How to organise your kitchen pantry

 Step 1: Empty out and clean

-You need a blank canvas to work from, so it's time to empty out that cupboard and give it a good clean!
+You need a blank canvas to work from, so one of the first things you should do is empty your kitchen pantry, and give it a good clean!
 Removing everything will also give you a chance to look through your store cupboard and begin to access what you really need.

-Place all the items onto a countertop and give the inside of your pantry a good wipe down.
-You could even try getting the nozzle of your hover into those tights corners!
+Place all the items onto a worktop and give the inside of your pantry a good wipe down.
+You could even try getting the nozzle of your hoover into those tight corners!